Glynnyx/Chinese-Lessons/content/1. Introduction/Tones.md

 **Meaning:** Mother

 **Pronunciation Tip:** Say "maaa" in a high, sustained voice, like a drone.
+Test